thedrp/thedrp.github.io/wiki/digimon/Biyomon_(Aero).md

 -----

 ## Origin
-Aero was created in 2009 to be Robert's destined partner.
+Aero was created in 2009 to be Robert's Digimon partner.

 # Evolution
 -----